Dill Pickle Recipe

 - Use kosher or pickling salt: other salts have additives to keep the salt from clumping or other chemicals that will interfere with the fermentation bacteria which will either give you an odd flavor or texture.

-- Leave in a warm place: for the proper fermentation and quick result find the warmest spot in your house (garage?) and leave your jars there.
+- Leave in a warm, dark place: for the proper fermentation and quick result find the warmest, dark spot in your house (garage?) and leave your jars there.
 The fermenting bacteria will have a field day in a warm environment, and you will have quick pickles, quick 😀

 How to Make the Dill Pickle Recipe